Holly Clouse, who went missing as a baby, found over 40 years after her parents were murdered in Texas

 Clouse was about a year old when her parents' bodies were found in January 1981, according to the National Center for Missing & Exploited Children.
 They weren't identified until 2021, when a forensic genetic genealogy firm said they were Harold Dean Clouse Jr. and Tina Gail Linn Clouse, originally of Florida, according to Paxton's office.

 Their deaths are still under investigation, Paxton's office said.
-Their families had last heard from the couple in 1980.
+Their families had last heard from the couple in October 1980, Texas First Assistant Attorney General Brent Webster said during a press conference Thursday.

+Webster said the family who raised Clouse aren't considered suspects in the killing of her biological parents.
+He asked the public to contact investigators with any information about the killings, which he said happened between December 1980 and early January 1981.

+"While we rejoice today that Holly has been found and families that were looking for her for decades rejoice, we still are looking for suspects in this case," Webster said.

 Clouse has been told of her biological parents' identities and has been in contact with her newfound relatives, Paxton's office said.